herichovadajana/herichovadajana.github.io/_posts/2022-07-01-clojure-threads.markdown

 ![]({{site.baseurl}}/assets/img/threads/3.png#threads)

-If we have system with more processors <mark>(multiprocessor system)</mark> , and only one thread , the instructions in thread are executing by only one processor.
+If we have system with more processors <mark>(multiprocessor system)</mark> , and only one thread , the instructions in thread are executed by only one processor.
 The second processor is not used.

 &nbsp;